Smana/smana.github.io/content/en/post/cnpg/index.md

 ### :inbox_tray: Install required tools

-CloudNativePG comes with a handy `kubectl` plugin that gives insights of your PostgreSQL instance and allows to perform some operations.
+* **kubectl plugin:** CloudNativePG comes with a handy `kubectl` plugin that gives insights of your PostgreSQL instance and allows to perform some operations.
 It can be installed using [krew](https://krew.sigs.k8s.io/) as follows

 ```console
 kubectl krew install cnpg
 ```

-As this article is about running it in Google Cloud, you'll need to install the Google Cloud SDK using [this documentation](https://cloud.google.com/sdk/docs/install-sdk) and configure it in order to be able to create resources on your own GCP project.
+* **gcloud:** As this article is about running it in Google Cloud, you'll need to install the Google Cloud SDK using [this documentation](https://cloud.google.com/sdk/docs/install-sdk) and configure it in order to be able to create resources on your own GCP project.

 ### ☁️ Create the Google cloud requirements

 There are  a few things to configure before creating our PostgreSQL instance:

+* Obviously you'll need a Kubernetes cluster.
+This article assume that you already have a **GKE** cluster avaialble.
 * We'll create a bucket which stores the backups and [WAL files](https://www.postgresql.org/docs/15/wal-intro.html)
-* Then we need to give the permissions to our pods so that they'll be able to write into this newly created bucket.
+* Then we need to give the **permissions** to our pods so that they'll be able to write into this newly created bucket.

 Create the bucket using `gcloud` CLI